Postpartum depression, also called ‘postpartum blues’, usually occurs 3 – 4 days

 - Sudden let down of the excitement felt during pregnancy and labor.

-- Anxiety of becoming unattractive to the spouse.
+- Anxiety of becoming unattractive to the spouse or a difficult relationship with the husband or other family members.

 Signs and Symptoms of Postpartum Depression